SanjeevMohindra/Author-Box-With-Different-Description/readme.txt

 = I am not seeing any custom field after installing the plugin? =

 You might not be seeing it for the first time.
 Go ahead and enter it manually in your custom field box.
 You should give a name as author_desc and enter the description of the author.
-Next time onwards you can just select this field from the custom field dropdown menu.
+Next time onwards you can just select this field from the custom field drop-down menu.

 = If I decide to uninstall the plugin, will I lose my custom author description? =

 Custom Author Description is saved in post meta and if you decide to uninstall the plugin because of any reason, you will not lose your custom description.
-If you reinstall it again, it will start fatching the custom Description for you.
+If you reinstall it again, it will start fetching the custom Description for you.

 == Screenshots ==

 1. Author Box Layout

 == Changelog ==
+= 1.3.3 =
+* New Author box manual placement option.

 = 1.3.2 =
 * Added options to customize Author Box Titles.